kimpham54/islandora_release_testing/README.md

 Consider this to be a resource for the Islandora testing process for an Islandora 7.x release.
 This repository includes:

 * Relevant links for the testing manager
-* Basic test material for various Islandora components - if you wish to contribute test material, try to keep it generic as possible and not specific to any Islandora implementation
+* Basic test material for various Islandora components
 * Email templates for the Islandora Testing Manager

 ## Links